-A. All money accumulated from group contributions and other Narcotics Anonymous sources with the exception of the literature funds and activities shall be maintained and deposited in the Inland

-- Empire Foothills ASC General Fund bank account. - B. All disbursements shall be made by the ASC Treasurer. - C. Any and all IEFASC checking or savings accounts shall require a minimum of two (2) signatures to release any deposited money. - D. No regular expenditure shall be made from the treasury without a receipt or proof of payment, with the exception of the Secretary who may be advanced funds with receipts forthcoming.
+- A. All money accumulated from group contributions and other Narcotics Anonymous sources with the exception of the literature funds and activities shall be maintained and deposited in the Inland Empire Foothills ASC General Fund bank account. - B. All disbursements shall be made by the ASC Treasurer. - C. Any and all IEFASC checking or savings accounts shall require a minimum of two (2) signatures to release any deposited money. - D. No regular expenditure shall be made from the treasury without a receipt or proof of payment, with the exception of the Secretary who may be advanced funds with receipts forthcoming.
 In any case, no funds exceeding \$100.00 will be disbursed by the treasurer without prior approval of the voting members of the ASC. - E. The signers for the IEFASC General Fund account shall consist of the following: - a.
-Area Treasurer and at least one of the following Area Officers: - b.
+Area Treasurer - b.
 Assistant Treasurer - c.
 Chairperson - d.
-Vice Chairperson - F. Any ASC member who has an outstanding financial judgment against them shall not have their name associated with, nor be a signer to any ASC or ASC subcommittee financial accounts. - G. All bank statements for the IEFASC bank accounts will be maintained for the purpose of record keeping and reconciled monthly by the Area Treasurer. - H. The treasury will remain a revolving fund for secretarial expenses of \$40.00 - I. A \$1,000.00 prudent reserve will be maintained in the general fund. - J. The ASC treasury shall be audited annually for the preceding year and a financial statement that reflects all area assets and accounts shall be prepared by the Area Vice Chairperson in June and presented at the July ASC. - K. All audits shall be coordinated by the Area Vice Chairperson with at least one other ASC voting member or officer, other than the Area Treasurer, present. - L. The IEFASC shall utilize the following no deficit spending guidelines and pay expenses as prioritized below: - a.
+Vice Chairperson - F. Any ASC member who has an outstanding financial judgment against them shall not have their name associated with, nor be a signer to any ASC or ASC subcommittee financial accounts. - G. All bank statements for the IEFASC bank accounts will be maintained for the purpose of record keeping and reconciled monthly by the Area Treasurer. - H. A \$2500.00 prudent reserve will be maintained in the general fund. - I. The ASC Treasure shall be audited annually for the preceding year and a financial statement that reflects all area assets and accounts shall be prepared by the Area Vice Chairperson in June and presented at the July ASC. - J. All audits shall be coordinated by the Area Vice Chairperson with at least one other ASC voting member or officer, other than the Area Treasurer, present. - K. The IEFASC shall utilize the following no deficit spending guidelines and pay expenses as prioritized below: - a.
 Payment of ASC debts or expenses outside the fellowship of Narcotics Anonymous. - b.
 Payment of ASC debts or expenses within the fellowship of Narcotics Anonymous. - c.
 Secretarial and Administrative expenses. - d.
 Approved budgets of ASC subcommittees and officers. - e.
 Expenses approved by the ASC Regional subcommittee members nominated by the ASC. - f.
-All other expenses approved by the ASC, including any donations to the Regional or World levels of service. - M. All funds disbursed by the ASC must be accompanied by a receipt by the next ASC meeting, including all budgeted funds.
-Requests for reimbursements must be accompanied by a receipt. - N. Any travel requests must be presented to the body 3 months prior to activity.
-Any Sub-Committee elected officer who requests funds for travel must submit a budget and itinerary to the area for approval.
-Any funds above and beyond approved amount may not be reimbursed.
-Upon return, receipts and report of activity must be given. - O. Any funds or literature reported stolen, must be reported to the police, and police reports must be given to be considered for reimbursement.
+All other expenses approved by the ASC, including any donations to the Regional or World levels of service. - L. All funds disbursed by the ASC must be accompanied by a receipt by the next ASC meeting, including all budgeted funds.
+Requests for reimbursements must be accompanied by a receipt. - M. Any funds or literature reported stolen, must be reported to the police, and police reports must be given to be considered for reimbursement.